 We begin our unit by learning about many different types of land and water features.

-Our dry erase markers made great rolling pins!
-I gave each student a chunk of clay about the size of a lemon and a good, sturdy Chinet paper plate.
-I’ve used styrofoam plates in the past but these work the best.
-Plus, the kids can paint around the edges of the plate to create an ocean without the paint flaking off once it dries.
+Dry erase markers make great rolling pins for this project.
+I give each student a chunk of clay about the size of a lemon and a good, sturdy Chinet paper plate.
+I’ve used styrofoam plates in the past, but the Chinette plates work the best and don’t break.
+Another benefit of the paper Chinette plates is that students can paint around the edges of the plate to make an ocean without the paint flaking off once it dries.

-Guess what?
-Almost every single island had a cave or an ACTIVE volcano!
+Each year almost every single island has a cave or an ACTIVE volcano!
 Oh, the allure of hot lava to a seven year old!